Psylocibe23/MathematicalOptimizationExam/README.md

 The matheuristic consistently produces high-quality solutions with minimal optimality gap and runs significantly faster than exact methods.
 In practice, it improves the company’s campaign profitability and scalability, proving effective even on real-world datasets with millions of customers.

+Note: Datasets vary by eligibility fraction and the number of eligibility patterns, affecting complexity and scalability

 ## Repository Structure